Chinese Architectures - Bridges

 Fengyuqiao (Wind-and-Rain Bridge), on the Linxi River in the Dong Autonomous County of Sanjiang in the Guangxi Zhuang Autonomous Region.

-Another well-known pavillion bridge is Chengyang Bridge, also known as Fengyuqiao (Wind-and-Rain Bridge), on the Linxi River in the Dong Autonomous County of Sanjiang in the Guangxi Zhuang Autonomous Region.
+Another well-known pavilion bridge is Chengyang Bridge, also known as Fengyuqiao (Wind-and-Rain Bridge), on the Linxi River in the Dong Autonomous County of Sanjiang in the Guangxi Zhuang Autonomous Region.
 Built in 1916, the bridge is not so old.
-Its wood body, 70 metres long by 10 metres wide, rests on piers built completely of big stone blocks.
+Its wood body, 70 meters long by 10 meters wide, rests on piers built completely of big stone blocks.
 Standing on it are five tile-roofed and pagoda-like pavilions connected by a long covered corridor.
 So the bridge may also be described as a covered bridge.

 There are in China a large number of bridges with pavilions and corridors; they can often be seen especially down in the south.
 The buildings of some bridges are so large that they could be used as meeting halls or trade markets on water.